Exactly solvable diffusions from space-time transformations: Derivation of absorbing and reflecting propagators

 \section{Derivation of absorbing and reflecting propagators}

-We here provide a proof for Eqs.~\eqref{eqn:propagator_abs} and \eqref{eqn:propagator_ref}.
-As mentioned in the main text, the functions $\psi$ and $\tau$ map the original stochastic process onto the Wiener process according to Eq.~\eqref{eqn:SDE_solution}.
+We here provide a proof for equations \eqref{eqn:propagator_abs} and \eqref{eqn:propagator_ref}.
+As mentioned in the main text, the functions $\psi$ and $\tau$ map the original stochastic process onto the Wiener process according to equation \eqref{eqn:SDE_solution}.
 Therefore, the problem can be reduced to finding the propagator of the Wiener process with either an absorbing or reflecting, time-dependent boundary.
-Interestingly, according to Eq.~\eqref{eqn:condition2}, after the space-time transformation the boundary becomes
+Interestingly, according to equation \eqref{eqn:condition2}, after the space-time transformation the boundary becomes

 which is a linear function of the new time variable $\tau$.
 The propagator $P_{W,a}$ of the Wiener process with absorbing linear-in-time boundary is available in standard textbooks \cite{coxbook, goelbook} and reads